-Joy Anderson, a 28-year veteran music teacher and conductor, has worked with children from infancy through high school in public and private, rural, suburban, and urban schools throughout Virginia, including Norfolk, the Richmond area, and the Shenandoah Valley.
+A 29-year veteran music teacher and conductor, Mrs. Anderson has worked with children and young people from infancy through high school in public and private, rural, suburban, and urban schools throughout Virginia, including Norfolk, the Richmond area, and the Shenandoah Valley.

 Bethany Houff has been the choral director at Harrisonburg High School since 2003.
 In addition to conducting four choral ensembles, she teaches an introductory musical theatre course and beginning piano classes.
 She served on the design team of the innovative Harrisonburg High School Fine Arts Academy where colleagues in dance, drama, music, visual art, and creative writing teach collaboratively in a sequential and integrated arts curriculum.
 Ms. Houff received a Master of Music degree in Choral Conducting as well as a Bachelor of Music degree in Music Education from James Madison University.
 She received her Kodály Certification in 2014 having completed her studies at both Indiana University and James Madison University.

 Georgia Newlin, DMA, is an Associate Professor of Music at Adelphi University as well as director of the AU Vocal Ensemble.
 She has taught in early childhood and public school music positions for fifteen years and at the collegiate level for eleven.

 Georgia is Past President of the Organization of American Kodály Educators and is a member of The VoiceCare Network.
 Currently she serves on the Music Educators Journal Advisory Committee for the National Association for Music Education.